Ahmed-Taksira/Angular-Recipe-Book/README.md

 # Angular Recipe Book

 The goal of this project was to learn about the front-end framewrok of angualr as a whole.
 It includes all features of Angular such as Components.
-Directives, Pipes, Services, Modules.
+Directives, Pipes, Services, Routing, and Modules.
 Firebase was used as a temporary back-end.

 ## Project Description